kinguser981/TWRP-Recovery-Flags/README.md

 TW_X_OFFSET -- X-Axis offset for borked displays TW_Y_OFFSET -- Y-Axis offset for borked displays

-# Smartwatch optimisation
-TW_ROUND_SCREEN := true

 TW_THEME -- New flag, takes in the following : portrait_mdpi, landscape_mdpi, portrait_hdpi,landscape_hdpi,watch_mdpi .
 It should be caps but when I was compiling a minute ago, it threw me an error and asked to de-caps it.
 So, see for yourself what works

-TWRP_NEW_THEME -- Old is gold.
+# Old is gold.
 Put false to use the old one.
+TWRP_NEW_THEME

-TW_EXTRA_LANGUAGES -- Set to true and enable localisation
+# Set to true and enable localisation
+TW_EXTRA_LANGUAGES

-TW_MTP_DEVICE -- Specify a custom device name for MTP
+# Specify a custom device name for MTP
+TW_MTP_DEVICE

-TW_TARGET_USES_QCOM_BSP -- Qcom specific enhancements
+# Qcom specific enhancements
+TW_TARGET_USES_QCOM_BSP

-TARGET_PREBUILT_KERNEL -- Use a prebuilt kernel rather than building from source
+# Use a prebuilt kernel rather than building from source
+TARGET_PREBUILT_KERNEL

-TARGET_RECOVERY_PIXEL_FORMAT -- Use RGBA,RGBX,ARGB and whatever, I don't remember, see the main thread for that info.
+# Use RGBA,RGBX,ARGB and whatever, I don't remember, see the main thread for that info.
+TARGET_RECOVERY_PIXEL_FORMAT

-TARGET_RECOVERY_OVERSCAN_PERCENT -- Defines the padding to leave around the screen edges
+# Defines the padding to leave around the screen edges
+TARGET_RECOVERY_OVERSCAN_PERCENT

-BOARD_USE_CUSTOM_RECOVERY_FONT -- Specify a .ttf file to use as default font
+# Specify a .ttf file to use as default font
+BOARD_USE_CUSTOM_RECOVERY_FONT

-BOARD_CUSTOM_GRAPHICS -- include customised graphics backends if 3.0.0-0 broke stuff for you
+# include customised graphics backends if 3.0.0-0 broke stuff for you
+BOARD_CUSTOM_GRAPHICS

 #
 TARGET_CUSTOM_KERNEL_HEADERS

-RECOVERY_GRAPHICS_FORCE_USE_LINELENGTH -- Fixes slanty graphics
+#  Fixes slanty graphics
+RECOVERY_GRAPHICS_FORCE_USE_LINELENGTH

 #
 TW_DISABLE_DOUBLE_BUFFERING